meganhng/seg4105_playground/project/deliverable1/README.md

 ## No Gos

 - Once a landlord accepts or rejects (and confirms) a rental request, they cannot undo their action
-- once a renter has cancelled their rental request, they cannot undo that action
+- Once a renter has cancelled their rental request, they cannot undo that action
+- A renter cannnot cancel their rental request after it has been accepted